-On farms of all sizes, veterinary medicines are utilized to ensure the health and well-being of horses, goats, cows, chickens, and other livestock.
+On farms of all sizes, veterinary medicine is commonly used to ensure the health and well-being of horses, goats, cows, chickens, and other livestock.

-A young woman smiling and petting a horse.Correct storage and handling of medicines can ensure effectiveness and reduce treatment errors.
-Understanding the rules and regulations for animal medicines can create a safer farm for your employees, untreated livestock, family, and pets.
+A young woman smiling and petting a horse.Correct storage and handling of medicine can ensure effectiveness and reduce treatment errors.
+Understanding the rules and regulations for animal medicine can create a safer farm for your employees, untreated livestock, family, and pets.

 Both human and animal medicine that is flushed down sinks or toilets, or thrown in landfills, can also cause environmental problems, since they may end up in our rivers, lakes, coastal waters, and even in our drinking water.
 Fish and other aquatic animals that live in water contaminated with pharmaceuticals have shown impaired reproduction and development.